carloswph/phell/README.md

 Linux system monitor utilities offer a comprehensive way of checking and monitoring any server.
 However, not everyone wants or is able to be checking the command line all times.
 Also, as those commands use to return unformatted strings, it becomes challenging to process or store such data in a more friendly way.

 This wrapper offers classes to execute and retrieve common shell system commands and return data in a PHP-friendly way.
+Available classes/commands:

+* df
+* free
+* lscpu

 # Installing